Monday to Friday 9am - 12.30pm - 2pm - 7pm

 - the electrification of various industries will make it more practical to switch to electric technologies.

-- the ban on internal combustion engines will make electric fleets more practical for businesses.
+- The ban on internal combustion engines will make electric fleets more practical for businesses.

-- the general trend towards sustainability and the electricity transition will make your business more attractive to the customers concerned if you opt for greener solutions.
+- The general trend towards sustainability and the electricity transition will make your business more attractive to the customers concerned if you opt for greener solutions.

 In conclusion

 Although the European Union is no longer dependent on imports of fossil fuels, it could develop new dependencies on imports of technologies essential to a zero-emissions economy.
-Today, for example solar panels are mainly imported into the EU, and certain essential raw materials, such as cobalt for batteries or iridium for electrolyzers, have a limited supplier base.
+Today, for example solar panels are mainly imported into the EU, and certain essential raw materials, such as cobalt for batteries or iridium for electrolysers, have a limited supplier base.